Pull up a chair and listen up, whippersnappers…Grampa’s goinig to tell you all a little story.

-No, really, Halloween was always fun in the “good old days” because to create a really scary “set”, like a stage, you had to be able to extract as much as you could out of what you had.
+No, really, Halloween was fun in the “good old days” too.
+Perhaps more so, because to create a really scary haunt, you had to be able to extract as much as you could out of what you had.
 And with that, you needed to spark your visitors’ imaginations and touch on their creepiest fears.

 For example, here’s a tried and true good one:

-A guy (or gal) comes home after work on Halloween eve, in no good mood, tired, his wrinkled white shirt unbuttoned at the top, tie pulled slightly loose, perhaps nerdy glasses (not that there’s anything wrong with that) with tape holding them together, and as he walks in the door carrying his briefcase, a dark figure comes up behind him and puts a knife to his throat.
+A guy (or gal) comes home after work on Halloween eve, in no good mood, tired, his wrinkled white shirt unbuttoned at the top, tie pulled slightly loose, perhaps nerdy glasses (not that there’s anything wrong with that) with tape holding them together.
+As he walks in the door carrying his briefcase, a dark figure comes up behind him and puts a knife to his throat.
 He drops the brief case, eyes wide.

 “Tonight” says the stranger in a raspy voice, “you are going to lure the trick or treaters into your home.
 I will take care of the rest.
 But, just in case you decide to run, I’m going to chain your leg to the banister on the porch.”

 The front door is wide open and you can easily see inside the house.
-When the trick or treaters come up to the porch … and remember, they can see in the house … it’s dark, but they can just make out a shadow of a guy in the background, in the house, swaying back and forth.
-But they’re not sure …
+When the trick or treaters come up to the porch … and remember, they can see in the house…it’s dark, but they can just make out a shadow of a man in the background, in the house, swaying back and forth.
+But they’re not sure…

 Without moving his mouth much, his eyes looking to the side, he says quietly, through his teeth, “Take a piece of candy and get out of here.
 NOW!
 Please, just take the candy and pretend I’m not talking to you.
 Don’t look in the house.
 DON’T LOOK IN THE HOUSE!
 PLEASE.
 GET YOUR CANDY AND LEAVE.
 NOW!”

-Ok.
+Okay.
 So you’ve created the story scene above.
-Now ask yourself: How would it look when the trick or treaters look in the house (and of course they’re going to look, the guy told them not to!)
+Now ask yourself: How would it look when the trick-or-treaters look in the house (and of course they’re going to look, the guy told them not to!).